zzzprojects/learn-orm/tutorials/mvc-with-dapper/overview.md

 ### What is ASP.NET Core MVC?

-The ASP.NET Core MVC framework is a lightweight, open-source, highly testable presentation framework optimized for use with ASP.NET Core.
+The ASP.NET Core MVC framework is a lightweight, open-source, highly testable presentation framework optimized for ASP.NET Core.

  - It provides a patterns-based way to build dynamic websites that enables a clean separation of concerns.
  - It gives you full control over markup, supports TDD-friendly development, and uses the latest web standards.